 Free Legal Consultation – Breakstone, White & Gluck

 With more than 100 years combined experience, Breakstone, White & Gluck represents those injured by defective products, including unsafe medication and defective medical devices in Massachusetts.
 If you have taken Zantac or another ranitidine medication subject to FDA action, you may have suffered illness and want to learn more about your legal rights.
-You can find more information on Breakstone, White & Gluck’s web page on Zantac and ranitidine or contact our attorneys.
+Contact our attorneys now.

 Parents place a great deal of trust in baby carriers to support their children.
 However, you should now check yours because it may not be as safe as you think.